 Constipation is one of those medical problems that can be easily treated with a few self-care measures at home.
 The following lists some home remedies effective for treating the condition.

-# The very first and the most important remedy is to drink plenty of water.
+► The very first and the important remedy is to drink plenty of water.
 Warm water, if taken throughout the day, does wonders in the treatment.
 Six to eight glasses of water is what is required by the body to flush out toxins, and keep itself clean and healthy.
 Do not take any kind of beverages as it will aggravate the condition, and delay the healing period.

 These fruits are best effective when taken before meals.
 Other fruits which are equally effective for constipation relief are guava, pear, grapes, orange, papaya, figs, and lime.

 Cheese, meat or processed foods must be limited in their consumption as they have less or no fiber at all.
 Avoid taking rice, bread, pulses, cakes, pastries, biscuits, cheese, fleshy foods, preserves, white sugar, and hard-boiled eggs, as such products tend to aggravate constipation.

-# Apart from following the above tips, here's another technique which may be followed to treat the condition.
+► Apart from this, here's another technique which may be followed to treat the condition.
 Keep both your hands flat against your stomach and using light pressure, move them up and down, and from left to right across your stomach.
 It should be like a massaging motion over your abdomen.

 ► You can go for over-the-counter laxatives such as fiber supplements, stimulants, lubricants, and stool softeners.
 Although these medications do help in constipation, their frequent use is advised against by medical experts only because they might become habit-forming.
 That is why they should be considered only when home remedies fail to help.

 Preventing constipation is easier than treating it.
 Keep a regular schedule of exercise in your daily routine and ensure that you follow it.
 Do not curb the urge to go for your bowel movement.
 The more it is delayed, the more water is lost from the feces and this makes them all the more harder.